kkartal/AndroidSlidingLayout/README.md

 ```
 equalizerLayout.setExpandedAtStart(true);
 ```
-Also you can turn on/off the swipe listener or onClick listener:
+Also you can turn on/off the Swipe Listener or Click Listener:
 ```
 equalizerLayout.hasSwipeListener(true);
 ```